(2.5 years (length of my involvement); Team of 9)

 Parent science self-efficacy: Helping their kids use technology to share and 'scientize' everyday experiences helped parents increase their own science self-efficacy.

-Students: Social media technology allowed students to share and be recognized for scientific funds of knowledge that may not be recognized in the classroom.
+Students: Social media technology allowed students to share and be recognized for scientific funds of knowledge that are not typically recognized in the classroom.